 There are three approaches commonly used to minimize the negative effects of these difficult-to-remove impurities.
 The first is simple avoidance of the problem by employing iron ore and scrap metal free of excess amounts of these contaminants.
 Such ore and scrap are available, but they are not found everywhere and are relatively expensive.
 For centuries, the purest iron ore has been mined in Sweden.

 The second approach is to add purer iron or carefully sorted and tested scrap steel to the pot thereby reducing the percentages of the harmful contaminants.
-This is called “ solution by dilution.”
+This technique is called “ solution by dilution.”

 The third and more common fix is to add chemicals such as chrome, molybdenum, nickel, tungsten, vanadium and even lead to the pot forming steel “alloys.”
 In their simplest formulations, these chemicals help overcome the detrimental effects of natural impurities, specifically those related to brittleness and unpredictable heat treatment results.
 Some formulations make the steel less likely to warp and crack despite impurities.
 Others make the steel more resistant to abrasion and corrosion, or even easier to cast, drop-forge, or machine.

-Steel alloys have serious advantages over plain high-carbon steel in mass-production, reducing material costs by improving the performance of cheaper lower-grade iron ore and scrap metal, improving manufacture characteristics, and achieving higher productivity with fewer rejects even when worked by low-skill workers.
+Steel alloys have serious advantages over plain high-carbon steel in mass-production, reducing material costs by improving the performance of cheaper lower-grade iron ore and scrap metal, improving manufacturing characteristics, and achieving higher productivity with fewer rejects even when worked by low-skill workers.

 But these alloys are not all blue bunnies and fairy farts because edged tools made from high-alloy steels typically have some disadvantages too: Due to their crystalline structure, they simply cannot be made as sharp as plain high-carbon steel, and are more difficult and time-consuming to sharpen by hand.